|Hull City 0 v 0 Leeds United

 Inside the stadium away supporters have their own bar called the Pitch Side and as well as alcohol it also sells cold food and snacks, including sandwiches.
 But it stops serving booze 45 minutes before kick off and for some ‘high profile’ matches (which probably includes us) they don’t sell alcohol at all.

-The Kingston Communications (KC) stadium was opened in December 2002 at a cost of £44m, and is owned by the Hull City Council.
+The stadium formerly known as the KC was opened in December 2002 at a cost of £44m, and is owned by the Hull City Council.
 It's home to both the towns Rugby League & football clubs, and as with all new stadia it has excellent facilities, but seems a bit bland and identikit to old farts like me, who prefer old football grounds with a bit of character.

 It's got all the important stuff, including 2,000 square feet of conference and exhibition space, 28 executive boxes, a restaurant and 4 banqueting/hospitality suites.
 And there won't be much danger of the game being postponed, as the water porosity of the pitch is 25-30mm per hour, which I think means it can absorb a lot of rainfall.
 To make sure we all behave they have a total of 57 CCTV cameras to keep an eye on us.

-The usual away allocation is 2,510 tickets, but for this game they’ve been sensible enough to increase this to 3,500, which is better than the restricted number we got last season.
-But they’ve put the prices up, with adult tickets now being £33, with various categories of concessions from £9 through to £24.
+The usual away allocation is 2,510 tickets in the north-east corner (out of a total capacity of 25,586), but for this game they’ve only given us 2,083.
+At least the prices are quite reasonable, with adult tickets being £20 in the north stand and £24 in the east, with various categories of concessions from £3 through to £16.
 Inevitably they have now sold out.

 At one time they had plans to add an additional tier to both the East & South Stands, which would increase the capacity of the KC Stadium to around 34,000.
 But at the moment there is no sign of this going ahead, so presumably it’s on hold until they manage to get back into the Premier League, which might take a while.